eml33530/Project_2/Converstional User Interface (CUI)/Readme.md

 **Currently in Alpha Phase**

 A user interface that parallels human conversation.
 Utilizing Natural Language Processing & Artificial Intelligence.
+Built to provide real-time statistical analysis for the datasets featured in this project.

 ## Roadmap